tribixbite/awesome/README.md

 *   [vasturiano/3d-force-graph](https://github.com/vasturiano/3d-force-graph) - 3D force-directed graph component using ThreeJS/WebGL
 *   [themesberg/flowbite](https://github.com/themesberg/flowbite) - Open-source UI component library and front-end development framework based on Tailwind CSS
 *   [microsoft/ML-For-Beginners](https://github.com/microsoft/ML-For-Beginners) - 12 weeks, 26 lessons, 52 quizzes, classic Machine Learning for all

-## Shell

-*   [NomenAK/SuperClaude](https://github.com/NomenAK/SuperClaude) - A configuration framework that enhances Claude Code with specialized commands, cognitive personas, and development methodologies.
-*   [anthropics/claude-code](https://github.com/anthropics/claude-code) - Claude Code is an agentic coding tool that lives in your terminal, understands your codebase, and helps you code faster by executing routine tasks, explaining complex code, and handling git workflows - all through natural language commands.
-*   [cdnjs/packages](https://github.com/cdnjs/packages) - 📦 Package configurations - The #1 free and open source CDN built to make life easier for developers.
-*   [simonw/git-scraper-template](https://github.com/simonw/git-scraper-template) - Template repository for setting up a new git scraper
-*   [itzg/docker-minecraft-server](https://github.com/itzg/docker-minecraft-server) - Docker image that provides a Minecraft Server for Java Edition that automatically downloads selected version at startup
-*   [KindleModding/WinterBreak](https://github.com/KindleModding/WinterBreak) - It do a thing
-*   [ublue-os/bazzite](https://github.com/ublue-os/bazzite) - Bazzite makes gaming and everyday use smoother and simpler across desktop PCs, handhelds, tablets, and home theater PCs.
-*   [playtron-os/gameos](https://github.com/playtron-os/gameos) - Playtron GameOS provides a fast and secure Linux gaming experience.
-*   [QwenLM/Qwen3](https://github.com/QwenLM/Qwen3) - Qwen3 is the large language model series developed by Qwen team, Alibaba Cloud.
-*   [termux/termux-packages](https://github.com/termux/termux-packages) - A package build system for Termux.
-*   [Hax4us/Nethunter-In-Termux](https://github.com/Hax4us/Nethunter-In-Termux) - This is a script by which you can install Kali nethunter (Kali Linux) in your termux application without rooted phone
-*   [ShanSuharban/termux4all](https://github.com/ShanSuharban/termux4all) - termux4all is not a project or something.
-This is some packages that can be used for the development and security purposes on android phone using the termux app itself.
-The main purpose of  this project is to install & setup all the important tools or packages in termux without researching a lot.
-*   [Aj-Seven/Android-Sysinfo](https://github.com/Aj-Seven/Android-Sysinfo) - A tool efficiently displays Android system details on Termux.
-*   [hackerb9/lsix](https://github.com/hackerb9/lsix) - Like "ls", but for images.
-Shows thumbnails in terminal using sixel graphics.
-*   [grondilu/bitcoin-bash-tools](https://github.com/grondilu/bitcoin-bash-tools) - Set of bitcoin-related bash functions
-*   [hcengineering/huly-selfhost](https://github.com/hcengineering/huly-selfhost) - Huly for Self Hosting
-*   [ArchiveTeam/IA.BAK](https://github.com/ArchiveTeam/IA.BAK) - We back up a lot of stuff from around the web; now it's time to back up the Internet Archive, just in case.
-*   [TermuxArch/TermuxArch](https://github.com/TermuxArch/TermuxArch) - Experience the pleasure of the Linux command prompt in Android, Chromebook, Fire OS and Windows on smartphone, smartTV, tablet and wearable https://termuxarch.github.io/TermuxArch/
-*   [AbdBarho/stable-diffusion-webui-docker](https://github.com/AbdBarho/stable-diffusion-webui-docker) - Easy Docker setup for Stable Diffusion with user-friendly UI
-*   [h4r5h1t/webcopilot](https://github.com/h4r5h1t/webcopilot) - An automation tool that enumerates subdomains then filters out xss, sqli, open redirect, lfi, ssrf and rce parameters and then scans for vulnerabilities.
-*   [foospidy/payloads](https://github.com/foospidy/payloads) - Git All the Payloads!
-A collection of web attack payloads.
-*   [many-passwords/many-passwords](https://github.com/many-passwords/many-passwords) - Default credentials list. 🐱‍💻 Leave a star if you like this project! (that motivates me)⭐️
-*   [wuxianlin/android\_rom\_tools](https://github.com/wuxianlin/android_rom_tools) - unpack/deodex/decompile tools for Android ROM
-*   [ax/apk.sh](https://github.com/ax/apk.sh) - Makes reverse engineering Android apps easier, automating repetitive tasks like pulling, decoding, rebuilding and patching an APK.
-*   [labbots/google-drive-upload](https://github.com/labbots/google-drive-upload) - Bash scripts to upload files to google drive
-*   [CryptoManufaktur-io/solana-rpc](https://github.com/CryptoManufaktur-io/solana-rpc) - Solana RPC only node with traefik
-*   [d3/d3](https://github.com/d3/d3) - Bring data to life with SVG, Canvas and HTML. :bar\_chart::chart\_with\_upwards\_trend::tada:
-*   [TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection](https://github.com/TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection) - The ultimate collection of scripts for YouTube-DL.

 ## C++